AndreiD/UltimateAndroidAppTemplate/README.md

 Ultimate Android App Template [level: Beginner]
 ==========================

+### This app template has moved to Kotlin.
+I strongly suggest you use Kotlin.
+Kotlin is a fun, powerful language and you should use it.

+## The repo is this one -> https://github.com/AndreiD/UltimateAndroidAppTemplateKotlin

+## old stuff, don't use it please.

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-UltimateAndroidAppTemplate-brightgreen.svg?style=flat)](http://android-arsenal.com/details/3/2781)

 ## This is a simple start-template to save you a little time.
 It doesn't use dagger // mvp // mvvp or any other stuff that requires an more in depth knowledge of android.